On the Incompatibility of Special Relativity and Quantum Mechanics: Causality reversal

 \n It follows that all coordinate systems $\phi'$ with a velocity $\Vy$ with respect to $\phi$ such that

 \be \Vy\cdot\left(\frac{\De\ry}{c\De t}\right) \geq c \ee{rever}

 \n will observe either an instantaneous action between $p$ and $q$ (equality), or a causality reversal (strict inequality).
-Let us call the {\sl causality constraint} on time order the requirement that cause must chronologically precede effect in all admissible coordinate systems.\footnote{Introducing the causality constraint does not imply endorsement of the ``causal theory of time'', according to which any condition on time order that goes beyond the causality constraint is a matter of convention.
+Let us call {\sl causality constraint} on time order the requirement that cause must chronologically precede effect in all admissible coordinate systems.\footnote{Introducing the causality constraint does not imply endorsement of the ``causal theory of time'', according to which any condition on time order that goes beyond the causality constraint is a matter of convention.
 As explained in \cite{mm01} and here in \S34 I do not accept this view (cf. also \cite{mm12}, \S3.4).} If we enforce this constraint, the existence of even a single superluminal action rules out infinitely many resting classes.
-This is a direct consequence of starting with $\PCU$ (or $\PCU^+$) as the structure group of space-time and does not require that the superluminal process we are discussing be a signal.\footnote{This important point is often misunderstood in the literature.
-For instance: ``However, the mere existence of {\sl an upper bound on the speed of propagation of physical effects} does not do justice to the fundamentally new concepts that were introduced by Albert Einstein (one could as well imagine {\sl communications limited by the speed of sound, or that of the postal service})'' (\cite{pt03}, p.
-1, italics added).
-Of course the existence of severe practical limits on the speed of communication did not prevent physicists during more than a century (and much before the invention of wireless telegraphy) to speculate on the speed of the gravitational interaction, and to conjecture that it might be well above the speed of light, contrary to what happened after the widespread acceptance of special relativity (cf. \S10).}
+This is a direct consequence of starting with $\PCU$ (or $\PCU^+$) as the structure group of space-time and does not require that the superluminal process we are discussing be a signal.

 On the other hand, inequality \rf{rever} shows that there are also infinitely many $\Vy\in B(\0,c)$ such that if we put:

 \n where $\La (\Vy)$ is the special Lorentz transformation with velocity $\Vy$ and $\Si_S = \left(\ba{cc} S & \0 \\ \0^T & 1\ea\right)$ with any $S\in SO(3)$, then in $\phi'$ that particular superluminal action obeys the causality constraint; also, there are infinitely many resting classes according to which that action is instantaneous.